 Investing in a backup ISP can easily save your company thousands of dollars in lost productivity.
 Sure, you can switch providers entirely; but, honestly, every ISP experiences outages (some more than others).
 Redundancy is not a fun word.
 It tends to leave a very bitter taste in your mouth.
 But ISP Redundancy isn’t bitter – it’s actually a pretty smart way to go.

 1. Failover ISP Redundancy

-Failover is when you have one ISP set as your primary, and the second ISP is used only as a backup.
+Failover is when you have one ISP set as your primary, and the second is used only as a backup ISP.
 When the first experiences an outage, the second ISP is there to take over everything until the primary ISP can get up and running again.
 This saves you from lost productivity but wastes some of the potential benefit of having a second ISP, which you can take advantage of in the next mode.

 2. Load-Balancing ISP Redundancy

 This mode is a little more complicated, but it allows you to take full advantage of having two ISPs.
 Using load-balancing allows you to balance usage on which connection is best at that point-in-time based on multiple variables (that’s where it gets complicated).
 Your devices will determine which is best based on the set variables, so you don’t have to worry about Larry over in Accounting slowing down your webinar because he’s streaming Stranger Things on Netflix.

 If you want to invest in a less expensive, slower backup ISP, then the first mode will probably work best for you.
 If you want to take full advantage of paying for a secondary ISP, then going with load-balancing is the way to go.
 Both modes will save you from experiencing the outage pains and should be chosen based off of the needs of your company and the complexity into which you’re willing to go.
 Remember, it never hurts to have backups for everything.